plasmoapp/pv-addon-replaymod/readme.md

 ## Installation

-Both Fabric and Forge are supported.
-The same add-on file works on both platforms.

 1. Install [Plasmo Voice](https://modrinth.com/plugin/plasmo-voice) and [ReplayMod](https://www.replaymod.com/)
 1. Download the add-on from [Modrinth](https://modrinth.com/mod/pv-addon-replaymod/)
 1. Drop it into the `~/mods` folder